theotherblue/getdata-006-course-project-prepare-tidy/README.md

 `CodeBook.md` describes the cleaned data in `summary_activity.txt`

 `run_analysis.R` R script for reading and cleaning the data.
 Automatically generates `summary_activity.txt`.

+### What the script does

-The script reads training and testing data.
-Attaches subject and activity and average the mean and std columns of each variable for each activity and each subject.
+The script reads training and testing data as one data table.
+Attaches the subject and activity as columns.
+Finally the script summaries only the mean and std columns of each variable for each activity and each subject.
+A file `summary_activity.txt` is created.

+#### Usage

-Usage: In a folder with unpacked data in `UCI HAR Dataset/` just `source(run_analysis.R)`
+In a folder with unpacked data in `UCI HAR Dataset/` just `source(run_analysis.R)`